RUCE-Social-Innovation-Hub/sihobsidiandocumentation/src/site/notes/About.md

 ### **Categories**:
-- The Social Innovation Hub organizes assets into categories, allowing for streamlined tracking and reporting.
-These are the categories we use:
+- The Social Innovation Hub organizes assets into categories, allowing for streamlined tracking and reporting. ==These are the categories we use:==
 	-